A Parent's Guide to Band Competition

 Texas is blessed with a tremendously strong curricular music program in the public school systems.
 Our music programs have survived every curricular innovation, every scheduling impediment, and every budgetary crisis in the last 75 years.
 A large part of this longevity may be attributed to the well-organized and maintained competition system in Texas that is the model for the rest of the country.
 Band competitions in Texas are sponsored by two very different organizations: the University Interscholastic League(UIL) and the Texas Music Educators Association(TMEA).
 The UIL is an organization of schools that governs extra-curricular academics, sports and music.
 TMEA is an organization of music teachers, including band, choir, orchestra, and classroom music teachers at every level through college.
 Marching and concert competitions are sponsored by the UIL, while TMEA sponsors the Region Band Contest and selects the Honor Bands in each class through recordings.

-TMEA Region 30 All-Region Band - Audition in November, Perform in January
+TMEA Region 30 All-Region Band - Audition in November

 Region band is an individual contest for 7th and 8th grade students from Granbury ISD and surrounding districts.
 Each woodwind or brass student learns two short pieces of music (etudes) as well as eight scales.
 Percussion will learn three etudes; one each on marimba, snare drum, and timpani.
 Each student performs for a panel of 5 judges in a blind audition; the students cannot see the judges.
 If a student is ranked high enough, they are placed in one of two performing bands made up of the top students from the competition.
 This is the highest individual honor a student can achieve in middle school band.

-UIL Concert and Sight-Reading Contest - Beginning of April
+UIL Concert and Sight-Reading Contest - End of March